LucasDelfino92/morrowindsharp/mw2.md

 The plugins from **Remiros' Groundcover** should only be enabled when generating Distant Land in MGE XE, and disabled when playing the game.
 </details>

+### Synchronizing mod masters

+Wrye Mash lets us synchronize the masters of mods we have installed.
+This will prevent certain error messages from popping up when launching the game.

+- Run WryeMash in MO2.
+- In the **Mods** tab, you will see a list with all your plugins, both active and inactive.
+Plugins that do not need to have their masters synchronized have a green box next to them.
+Those that do need to have their masters synchronized will have a box of a different color.
+- Click on the faulty plugin, and a panel to the right will display the plugin's masters.
+Right click on either of them, and an *Update Masters* window will appear.
+Click *Yes*.
+- Once the window has closed, click on the *Save* button further below the same panel.

 ### Plugin cleaning

 **tes3cmd** lets us clean all active plugins in our load order, either individually or in bulk.
 The latter process has the unfortunate side effect of reverting the author entry of the plugins to "tes3cmd multipatch", in addition to cleaning mods that shouldn't be cleaned (in the case of this guide, Patch for Purists).
 The bulk process also takes quite a while.
 For more information on how to clean plugins in bulk, [**check the Tools section**](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#tes3cmd).